aisingapore/ai-practitioner-handbook/book/6-modelling/eval-metrics.md

 # High level metrics (classification)
 This section covers some of the most common metrics used for evaluating model for classification problem.
-Do note that this is not exhaustive list by covers common high level metrics that are useful when communicating with stakeholders.
+Do note that this is not exhaustive list but covers the some of common high level metrics that are useful when communicating with stakeholders.

 1. Accuracy = $\frac{TP + TN}{TP + FP + TN + FN}$